turingschool/backend-curriculum-site/module2/misc/blogger.md

        Unable to find visible xpath "/html"
 ```

 This is a great opportunity to use Launchy.
 Put a `save_and_open_page` after the click_on "Create Article" but before the expectation lines.
 You should see absolutely nothing on the page.
-If you open your developer console with `command-option-j`, you should see:
+If you go to your server tab you should see:

 ```
-XHR Loaded (articles - 204 No Content - 85.57199999631848ms - 555B)
+Started POST "/articles" for 127.0.0.1 at 2018-01-18 09:55:52 -0700
+Processing by ArticlesController#create as HTML
+  Parameters: {"utf8"=>"✓", "authenticity_token"=>"T/n64kWdb4FRAQ8CCiHA27k4141L+70dDCBxAYXOmjJCzeNRmGiKV3dICHTg9fHShY1H5B2Wsbq2sarKoxBwsQ==", "article"=>{"title"=>"something", "body"=>"other things"}, "commit"=>"Create Article"}
+No template found for ArticlesController#create, rendering head :no_content Completed 204 No Content in 46ms (ActiveRecord: 0.0ms)
 ```

-This is a fancy way to say your POST request did absolutely nothing, which
-matches the amount of code in our `#create` action: absolutely nothing.
+That last line says `Completed 204 No Content`.
+This is a fancy way to say your POST request did absolutely nothing, which matches the amount of code in our `#create` action: absolutely nothing.

 #### We Don't Always Need Templates